CSS: Fun With Floating in the Grid

 This image will float right, with a suitable spacing to the wrapping text.
 Well, let's add a border to it to make it look better:

-I just add frame to the class attribute to make this happen, not hard at all.
+to the class attribute to make this happen, not hard at all.
 In fact, I have in the explanatory image to the right just here.

-The really nifty thing, however, is that I can use the classes left and right anywhere, which can be convenient.
+The really nifty thing, however, is that I can use the classes left

-If you're a WordPress theme developer then you might want to add the classes alignright and alignleft to your CSS declarations.
-These are the default classes used by WordPress' image uploader/inserter, so it might be a good idea to support them.
+to your CSS declarations.
+These are the default classes used by WordPress’ image uploader/inserter, so it might be a good idea to support them.

 Practical Layout Uses